 Event type: All Ages / Licensed

-In the 1970s Mark was a regular performer at Change of Pace Coffee House and on June 5, 2015 took part in the Smales Pace/Change of Pace Reunion concert at Aeolian Hall.
+In the 1970s Mark Rust was a regular performer at the old Cuckoo's Nest in Luther House (opposite Western's Richmond St gates), and later at Change of Pace Coffee House.
+On June 5, 2015 Mark took part in the Smales Pace/Change of Pace Reunion concert at Aeolian Hall.

 Mark Rust comes from a musical family.
 His grandmother immigrated to America in the 1920's, and later opened a nightclub called "Swiss Trudy's."
 Everyone in the family performed in the musical acts.
 As Mark grew, he joined the family's entertainment.
 He was the youngest member of the traveling Rust Family.
 They traveled and performed widely at concerts and festivals.